 - Stations will be set up in the café to allow for safe flow of patrons in the café

 - Sanitation of all station counters and common areas will be done every 30 minutes

 - Hand-sanitizing stations will be in and around the café

 For complete information regarding dining on campus, please visit the Campus Dining website.

 You will continue to have access to academic advising, financial aid services, health services, career services, mental health services, and many others.
 If necessary, we are ready to offer these and other services both live and virtually as we have done during our remote period during previous semesters.

 Common Areas: We’ve all made adjustments to how we exist and live in our communities and Pace is no different.
 Learn more about existing in spaces around campus including classrooms, common areas, offices, residence halls, and more.

-- Face coverings will be required for unvaccinated individuals in common areas
+- Face coverings will be required for all individuals, regardless of vaccination status, in all indoor areas

 - In common area lounge spaces or in dining halls, we ask that no furniture be moved.